-Christmas Past Goodbye, Ebby.
+Christmas Past (on camera) Goodbye, Ebby.
 My dear, dear brother.
-Don't forget me,
+Don't

-She has gone.
-Scrooge turns away from the mirror in revulsion and fear.
-Heartbroken and dispirited. he is alone once more in his dismal bedroom
+Her image fades Scrooge turns away from the wall in revulsion and fear.
+Heartbroken and dispirited.
+He is alone once more in his dismal bedroom

 Scrooge Then go ... but haunt me no longer!